Starting a photography business is exciting, but setting up business is so super important!

 #3 Make the appropriate tax elections with the IRS (if applicable)

 You could be saving more money on your Income Taxes through special elections – be sure you’re doing it!
 (See more on Taxes here)

-- Get your sales tax permit
+#4 Get your sales tax permit

 Careful if you’re doing all inclusive collections without breaking out sales tax that may be a state law no-no!

-- Get other appropriate license and permits for your jurisdiction
+#5 Get other appropriate license and permits for your jurisdiction

 Don’t get shut down for simply not getting the right licenses and permits for shooting.
 Licenses can include extra business licenses on top of your formation.
 Permits can be for specific shooting areas (see Shooting on Private Property)